paws-r/paws/docs/credentials.md

 )
 ```

+In this example, `paws::svc` is a placeholder for an AWS service.
+Use a
+specific service instead, for example, `paws::s3`.

 If you have a session token from temporary security credentials, you
 can add that to creds as `session_token`.